rohit9098singh/geekyAnts/ReadMe.md

-# 🏗 Engineering Resource Management System
+# 🏗 Engineering Portal Management System

 A **full-stack MERN application** to manage engineers, projects, and assignments efficiently.
 This tool allows **managers** to assign engineers to projects, track capacity allocation, and monitor team workload, while **engineers** can view their own assignments and availability.